 Spring is the season of new beginnings.
-Fresh buds bloom and animals awaken and the earth seems to come to life again.
-Farmers and gardeners plant their seeds, and temperatures slowly rise.
-Changes vary depending upon location, as most equatorial regions see fairly constant temperatures throughout the year.
+Fresh buds bloom, animals awaken and the earth seems to come to life again.
+Farmers and gardeners plant their seeds and temperatures slowly rise.
+The timing of these changes varies depending upon location.

-What most people call spring relies on the astronomical definition of the word, the period between the spring equinox and the summer solstice.
+What most people call spring relies on the astronomical definition of the word.
+Spring is generally considered the period between the spring equinox and the summer solstice.
 Defined by the angle of Earth's tilt toward the sun, astronomical spring relies on equinoxes and solstices to define it.

-But the air may lose its winter chill before the middle of March or September.
-Weather forecasters define meteorological spring as a three-month period of time based on the rising temperatures.
-North of the equator, meteorological spring takes place in March, April and May, while in the south it is characterized by the months of September, October and November.
+The air may lose its winter chill before the middle of March or September, though.
+Weather forecasters define meteorological spring as a three-month period based on rising temperatures.
+North of the equator, meteorological spring takes place in March, April and May, while in the south it is characterized by the months of September, October and November, according to NOAA.

 A time of celebration

-Many cultures celebrate the return of spring, or the rise of the vernal equinox.
+Many cultures celebrate the return of spring, the blossoming of nature or the rise of the vernal equinox.

-Passover is celebrated by those of Jewish faith.
-Linked with the book of Exodus, Passover commemorates when the Jewish people were freed from slavery to Egypt.
+People of the Jewish faith celebrate Passover, which commemorates when the Jewish people were freed from slavery to Egypt, according to History.
 The day falls on the first full moon after the northern spring equinox and lasts for seven days.

 Albania celebrates Dita e Verës on March 14, which also stems from pagan roots.
 Pilgrimages were once made to the peaks of the Albanian mountains, where prayers were offered to the Sun God for a prosperous year.